My Dog Ignores Me: 9 Reasons Why

 Would I do things for you out of the love and goodness of my heart?
 Some people would, and some dogs (rarely) will, but they are few and far between.
 Let’s face it; we are all in this life for ourselves.

-We do what we need to do to have our needs and desires met, and once those are met there is no real reason to work hard or go above and beyond… Sad but true.
-In order to motivate and positively control your dog; you must be in control of his resources and all that he loves!
+We do what we need to do to have our needs and desires met, and once those are met there is no real reason to work hard or go above and beyond… sad but true.

 You Can’t (or Don’t) Make Time for Him